alexwlchan/alexwlchan.net/src/_drafts/command-icon.md

   %}
 </div>

-At some point I had the bright idea of setting a negative length.
+At some point I tried setting a negative length.
-This makes no sense mathematically, but the computer is happy to plug it into the formulas and draw the resulting shape.
+This makes no sense mathematically, but the computer is happy to plug it into the formulas and draw a shape anyway.
 Some of these still bear a resemblance to the original icon, but others are getting further away -- in particular the straight edges on the outside are a new feature.

 <div class="grid_4up checkerboard">